robyftp/Tree/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## How do hens stay fit?
+They always egg-cercise!